 Selecting a trustee is an especially important decision.
 Some choose a responsible family member or friend who is capable and willing to handle a range of financial decisions.
 In some situations, it may make sense to use a corporate trustee, given the scope of responsibilities and risks associated with the role, such as the following:

-3. Helps to minimize expenses and time delays
+3. Helps to reduce expenses and time delays

 Settling an estate does take time, which varies depending on your financial net worth and the complexity of your situation when you die.
 However, it can become significantly more time-consuming and complicated for your family if you die without a will — a situation called intestacy.